EVI Python Quickstart

 Interruption

-The allow_interrupt parameter in the MicrophoneInterface class allows control over whether the user can send a
+The allow_user_interrupt parameter on MicrophoneInterface.start(...) controls whether the user can send a

 message while the assistant is speaking:

-allow_interrupt=True: Allows the user to send microphone input even when the assistant is speaking.
-This enables more fluid, overlapping conversation.allow_interrupt=False: Prevents the user from sending microphone input while the assistant is speaking, ensuring that the user does not interrupt the assistant.
+allow_user_interrupt=True: Allows the user to send microphone input even when the assistant is speaking.
+This enables more fluid, overlapping conversation.allow_user_interrupt=False: Prevents the user from sending microphone input while the assistant is speaking, ensuring that the user does not interrupt the assistant.
 This is useful in scenarios where clear, uninterrupted communication is important.

 Put it all together